A foster parent reflects on loving — and letting go of — the children in his care

 A little over a year [after the brothers were reunified with their birth parents], I woke up to a text message from a friend of mine [that] said, I'm not sure you're ready for this, but my adoption worker was at the house today, and she has three kids that have just been assigned to her ... and they're available for adoption, if you're interested...
 And a few months later the kids moved in with us.

-On being asked to take the brothers – and their new baby sister – back in
+On being asked later to take the brothers back in — and deciding not to do it

-Ten months after our children moved in with us, we got a call from the county that the boys and the younger sister were now back in care.
-And would we consider taking them in. ...
+Ten months after our children moved in with us, we got a call from the county that the boys and [their new] younger sister were now back in care.
+And would we consider taking them [all] in. ...
 So we would have gone from 3 to 6 kids. ...
 I think our initial reaction was, yes, OK, let's do this. ...

 We talked to the social worker and the kids have been through a lot since they left our care.
 And the boys are much more aggressive than they were.
 And all I could think about is the children that we have adopted ... they're very petite and any sort of roughhousing would really hurt them.
 And I had to protect them.
-Would I be doing what was right for the other three kids, bringing them in, knowing that my attention would be divided amongst six children? ...
-All of them have their own needs and things that we need to take care of and the help that we need to get them, the therapy appointments, the doctor's appointments, the school that the extracurricular, the fun stuff. ...
+Would I be doing what was right for the other three kids, bringing them in, knowing that my attention would be divided amongst six children?
+All of them have their own needs and things that we need to take care of and the help that we need to get them, the therapy appointments, the doctor's appointments, the school, ... the fun stuff.

-And not to mention they're in a situation now where they could still go back to their biological parents and we'd have to go through this again, but only this time ... if we bonded as a large family.
+And not to mention they're in a situation now where they could still go back to their biological parents and we'd have to go through this again, but only this time ... if we [had] bonded as a large family...

 On the complexity of the decision the courts have to make